engrsiyab/BIONHTECH/README.md

 3. **Set the Location of Variable (Line #1112) base_file:**
    - Navigate to line #1112 in the BIONHTECH code.
-   - Set the `base_file` variable to specify the location of the icon folder.
+   - Set the `base_file` variable to specify the location of the icons folder (icons folder is prsent in .zip file.

 4. **Save and Run BIONHTECH:**
    - Save your changes in the code editor.